-Prior to being diagnosed with Sleep Apnea, you likely woke up during the night gasping for air, woke yourself up snoring, or were “kindly” told by a partner that you sounded like a lumberjack when you slept.
+Prior to being diagnosed with obstructive sleep apnea, you likely woke up during the night gasping for air, woke yourself up snoring, or were “kindly” told by a partner that you sounded like a lumberjack when you slept.

-Now that you’re treating your Sleep Apnea with your CPAP machine, you definitely expected to stop snoring, right?
-While snoring with a CPAP is not the norm, there are some easy ways to troubleshoot where the issue lies and finally start getting that rest you deserve.
+Now that you’ve completed tour sleep study and you’re treating your Sleep Apnea with your CPAP machine, you definitely expected to stop snoring, right?
+While snoring with CPAP is not the norm, there are a few things you can do to find the cause of the issue.

-If you’re still snoring even with your CPAP machine, that doesn’t mean you’re facing some major problem.
+If you’re still snoring even with your Continuous Positive Airway Pressure (CPAP) machine, that doesn’t mean you’re facing some major problem.
 It also doesn’t mean you’ve been misdiagnosed or that your CPAP machine is defective.
 And it certainly doesn’t mean you’re doing anything wrong.

-In most situations, the reason you’re snoring may be rooted in something very small.
+In most situations, the reason you’re snoring with CPAP may be rooted in something very small.
 Ask yourself the following questions if you’re still snoring while on CPAP therapy.